chacoff/pyQt6Viewer/readme.md

 The repository is organized as follows:

 - `_dev_features/`: in development features
+- - `cvat_Yolo/cvat_LotCreation.py`: generate Lots of images from the dataset to mimic the same structure as *Infoscribe*. it places inside every Lot approximately 20 images and the file *annotations.xml*, which is the CVAT format for polygon annotations.
+- - `cvat_Yolo/cvat_pacifier.py`: checks that there are no images/annotations lost.
+- - `cvat_Yolo/cvat_converter`: converts from CVAT annotations in polygons format to Yolo format.
-- `ShadowStarter/`: C# application to keep alive MSC and H-engine running in production
+- `ShadowStarter/`: C# application to keep alive MSC and H-engine running in production.
-- `Training/`: all the python scripts for training, this is a clone from the original Yolov5 from ultralytics
+- `Training/`: all the python scripts for training, this is a clone from the original Yolov5 from ultralytics.
-- - `ManifestGenerator.py`: in-house addition to Yolov5 in order to generate the yaml file needed by Yolo describing the dataset and classes
+- - `ManifestGenerator.py`: in-house addition to Yolov5 in order to generate the yaml file needed by Yolo describing the dataset and classes.
-- `Viewer/`: all the code to run *H-Beam Processor* and *H-engine* in production
+- `Viewer/`: all the code to run *H-Beam Processor* and *H-engine* in production.
 - - `main.py`: entry point to H-Beam Processor.
 - - `production.py`: made to be run in production, with functionalities to populate databases and record image with defects but there is no interface, it is a console application.